klbowman/Earthquake-Maps-with-Leaflet/README.md

 # Earthquake Data Visualizations with Leaflet

-Create interactive maps to visualize global earthquake data.
+Interactive maps that visualize global earthquake data.

 ## Description

-This repository creates two interactive maps of earthquake occurances across the globe.
+This repository creates two interactive maps of earthquake occurrences across the globe, using data from the [United States Geological Survey] (https://www.usgs.gov/).
+The first map shows the location of each earthquake recorded during the past 30

 ## Getting Started